-434 Article 76a FNA.
+468 Article 76a FNA.

-- (g) He or she seriously threatens other persons or considerably endangers the life and limb of other persons and is therefore being prosecuted or have been convicted. - (h) He or she has been convicted of a felony. - (i) He or she denies to the competent authority that he or she holds or has held a residence document and/or a visa in a Dublin State or has submitted an asylum application there. - (j) If the person resists boarding a means of transport for the conduct of a Dublin transfer, or prevents the transfer in another way by his or her personal conduct.
+- (e) He or she enters Swiss territory despite a ban on entry and cannot be removed immediately. - (f) He or she stays unlawfully in Switzerland and submits an application for asylum with the obvious intention of avoiding the imminent enforcement of removal. - (g) He or she seriously threatens other persons or considerably endangers the life and limb of other persons and is therefore being prosecuted or have been convicted. - (h) He or she has been convicted of a felony. - (i) He or she denies to the competent authority that he or she holds or has held a residence document and/or a visa in a Dublin State or has submitted an asylum application there. - (j) If the person resists boarding a means of transport for the conduct of a Dublin transfer, or prevents the transfer in another way by his or her personal conduct.